The CPAP humidifier can help alleviate important problems with CPAP therapy.

 In this video you can see how to add water to a M Series CPAP Humidifier:

 First of all, I would recommended to change the water every day, otherwise mold and other organisms can develop.
-Scientists discovered the water inside the CPAP hose contaminated with bacteria Brevundimonas diminuta or Serratia marcescens.
+Scientists discovered the water inside the CPAP hose can became contaminated with bacteria Brevundimonas diminuta or Serratia marcescens.
 Read their study here.

 The only way to prevent the bacteria and mold to enter into your lungs is to use filters, or to change the water every day, and clean the humidifier.